ModusCreateOrg/devops-infra-demo/README.md

 ### Packer

 Run `packer/bin/pack.sh` to initiate a Packer run.
-This will provision a machine on EC2, configure it using Ansible, and scan it using OpenSCAP.
+This will provision a machine on EC2, configure it using Ansible, and scan it using [OpenSCAP](https://www.open-scap.org/) and [Gauntlt](http://gauntlt.org/).
 The results from the scan will end up in `packer/build`.

 Optionally, you can use Vagrant to test ansible playbooks locally and Jenkins to orchestrate creation of AMIs in conjunction with GitHub branches and pull requests.